 Whether you are a non-professional dancer, are just curious about dance or are a researcher, the collections and services of the mediatheque at the Centre National de la Dance are at your disposal.
 It caters to a diverse range of users.

-Spaces have been reorganised in order to offer more places to work and a better utilisation of library resources.
-New multimedia consultation areas have been created, while the computer stations permit various activities, including consulting the archive catalogue and archive inventories, viewing the video collection or listening to sound recordings and consulting electronic resources online via the mediatheque portal, as well as internet access.
+The vast reading room of the media library, conducive to work, is freely accessible.
+New multimedia consultation areas have been created, while the computer stations permit various activities, including consulting the archive catalogue and archive inventories, viewing the video collection or listening to sound recordings and consulting electronic resources online via the mediatheque portal.
 Finally, a specific space is set aside for consulting archive and historic documents.

 The range of documents freely accessible in the reading room has been modified according to precise selection criteria.
 Users can now find various resources in French and English published over the past 30 years.
 To discover all of the documents available on a given subject or artist, readers and researchers can search the catalogue and submit a request to consult documents that are kept in storage.
 The portion of the collection that is available to be borrowed has been considerably increased and extended to all the thematic sections.